-Grand Central: All services are suspended from Saturday 9 January until Sunday 28 February 2021 inclusive.
-When services resume, off-peak fares will continue to be available on all trains on Fridays and seat reservations will remain compulsory for all journeys.
+Grand Central: All services are suspended from Saturday 9 January until Friday 26 March 2021 inclusive.
+A reduced service will resume from Saturday 27 March with off-peak fares again available on all trains on Fridays and seat reservations compulsory for all journeys.

-LNER: Revised timetables with further changes from Sunday 13 December 2020.
+LNER: Reduced network and timetables with further changes from Monday 1 February 2021.
 Super Off-Peak tickets are now available on all trains on Fridays, except for journeys between London and Stevenage.
 Seat reservations are required for all journeys and can be made up to 5 minutes before departure.

 Northern: Further changes to timetables with many services reduced from Monday 18 January 2021.
 In particular, the service between Darlington, Middlesbrough and Saltburn now operates to an hourly frequency, there are fewer trains between Middlesbrough, Nunthorpe and Whitby on the Esk Valley Railway, and a number of late evening journeys have been withdrawn.

 TransPennine Express: Further reduction in services with revised timetables from Monday 1 February 2021.
-Trains from Redcar Central, Middlesbrough, Thornaby and Yarm will generally operate every 2 hours, with a very limited evening service, but trains via Darlington will continue to run approximately hourly.
+Trains from Redcar Central, Middlesbrough, Thornaby and Yarm now generally operate every 2 hours, with a very limited evening service, but trains via Darlington continue to run approximately hourly.
 Seat reservations are not available.

 Please click on the operator links below for full details: